Frequently Asked Questions

-- Can NSISP students change school boards?
+- Can NSISP students change Regional Centres for Education?
 What is the process?

 - Will NSISP staff assist students with their visa and study permit applications?

-For students arriving for the Fall (September) Semester, we ask them to arrive after September 1, 2017.
-School begins on September 6 or September 7 depending on the school/school board.
+For students arriving for the Fall (September) Semester, we ask them to arrive between August 31 - September 3, 2019.
+School begins on September 4 or September 5 depending on the school/Regional Centre for Education.

-Please note, our host family program ends on June 30, 2018.
-Students should not be staying past this date.
-If, in extreme cases, they need to stay until July 1 or July 2 accommodations can be made.
+Please note, our host family program ends on June 30, 2020.
+Students cannot stay past this date.

 For most students they should plan their flights to land at the Halifax Robert L. Stanfield International Airport (YHZ) in Halifax, Nova Scotia.

-For students placed in the Cape Breton-Victoria Regional School Board, we ask the students to arrive and depart from the Sydney/J.A.
+For students placed in the Cape Breton-Victoria Regional Centre for Education, we ask the students to arrive and depart from the Sydney/J.A.
 Douglas McCurdy Airport (YQY), if possible.